You know this big effort to reduce home foreclosures?

 It's astounding how identical they all are.

-Isn't it astounding how identical all liberals are in what they think, what they say, and how they say it, and how they arrive at what they believe and how they refute what they don't believe.
+isn't it astounding how identical all liberals are in what they think what they say and how they say it and how they arrive at what they believe and how they refute what they don't believe it's identical no matter who it is it could be obama it could be bill ayers could be jeremiah wright it could be some toad on a blog they are identical in what they believe because they feel it they're identical in how they say it

-It's to take all these budding young individualists and and and bend them and shape them and flake them and form them.
+But it is what college is for, it's to conform, it's to take all these budding young individualists and and and bend them and shape them and flake them and form them.

-Here, let me play a couple sound bites for you.
+Here let me play a couple sound bites for you.

 This is fascinating.

-Some instant message last night, and somebody sent me a note incredulous that MSNBC had hired another full-fledged liberal.
+Some instant message last night and somebody sent me a note incredulous that Msnbc had hired another full-fledged liberal.

-And the note said, you know, they're gonna have trouble with if if if this administration steps in it, if there's a Lewinski type thing, their audience is gonna vanish.
+And the note said, you know, they're going to have trouble with if, if this administration steps in it, if there's a Lewinski type thing, their audience is going to vanish there because they're going to, they're not going to be able to defend it.

-And I said their audience is so small at MSNBC that if they lost it all, it wouldn't make that big a difference.
+And I said their audience is so small at Msnbc that if they lost it all it wouldn't make that big a difference.

 So anyway, these are the guests.

-Larry King Ditto, and Pen Gillette.
+Larry King Ditto and Penn Jillette.

-Now, this is a couple sound bites here about individualism, interestingly enough.
+Now, this is a couple soundbites here about individualism, interestingly enough.

-Larry King, every one of his guests, who he thinks is not liberal, he asked, Penn, you want Obama to succeed.
+Larry King, every one of his guests who he thinks is not liberal, he asked, Penn, you want Obama to succeed?

-There's no reason to gamble if you can't lose, and I think it's really important that people have a chance to win and to fail.
+And I think it's really important that people have a chance to win and to fail.

 And I think too much of a safety net, it's just less fun to live.

-So, and he's exactly right.
+And he's exactly right.

 Obama is trying to tell people he's going to have a warranty for them, a lifetime warranty against failure.

-Nobody else is gonna win either.
+Nobody else is going to win either.

-And Penn Gillette's saying, can't do that.
+And Penn Jillette's saying, can't do that.

 Can't do that.

-Do you want him to succeed no matter what the success brings?
+Stephanie, do you want him to succeed no matter what the success brings?

 Rush Limbaugh said, if Obama fails, America wins.